Guide on Progressive Web Apps for eCommerce

 Read more – Benefits of Progressive Web App & Challenges

 Progressive Web Apps vs Native Apps

-In a comparative study between PWA vs native apps, we can see both seem very similar though they are fundamentally very different, to begin with.
-They have functional differences yet you can’t ignore certain similarities in their appearance.
-But one thing that should not be used anyways is to see PWA vs native apps as an alternative for each other.
+In a comparative study between PWA vs native apps, we can see both seem very similar, though they are very different, to begin with.
+They have functional differences, yet you can’t ignore certain similarities in their appearance.
+But one thing that you need to understand is PWA is not an alternative to a native app.
 This is not a logical assertion.
 Wonder why?
 Alright, let’s go through the contrasts and similarities between PWA vs Native apps.